MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/best-practices.md

 - High triangle or vertex counts can hinder performance, especially on performance-constrained devices.

 - If the model usage is known ahead of time, you can make triangle reduction choices.
-Focus your reduction on less important areas with high mesh density to allow more detail in key areas.
+Focus your reduction on less important areas with high-mesh density to allow more detail in key areas.

 - Fine geometric surface details and material colors can often be replaced by baking them into normal, color, and ORM (occlusion, roughness, and metallic) maps for large triangle savings.